RAF Coastal Command during World War II: Norwegian Campaign

 On 16 February 1940, No. 220 Squadron Hudsons were sent on a mission to hunt down the Altmark, a German tanker responsible for the Altmark Incident.
 The tanker had several hundred British prisoners of war on board.
-No. 233 Squadron aircraft spotted the ship entering Jøssingfjord, in neutral Norway. was dispatched and recovered the men.
+No. 233 Squadron aircraft spotted the ship entering the Jøssingfjorden, in neutral Norway. was dispatched and recovered the men.

 On 9 April 1940 the Germans launched Operation Weserübung.
 Poor visibility enabled most of the German invasion fleet to evade detection until it was too late.
 Reconnaissance aircraft of Coastal Command had sighted and reported movements of the Scharnhorst and Gneisenau on 7 April.
 However, they were believed to be on exercise and not operations.
 They were sighted again the next day by No. 204 Squadron's Sunderlands.
 Coastal Command was now ordered to carry out extensive reconnaissance operations in the North Sea and around the Norwegian Coast.
 It was the Command's reconnaissance operations that located the German cruiser Königsberg in Bergen fjord.
 Blackburn Skuas of the FFA's No. 800 and 803 Squadrons sank the vessel.